tamasseller/home-os/scheduler/docs/overview.md

 Goals
 =====

-The goals of the project are defined from the aspects, one set is plain functional requirements, the other group is more about implementation.
+The goals of the project are defined from two aspects:

+ 1. functional requirements,
+ 2. and implementation constraints.

 High-level functional requirements
 ----------------------------------